mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 Get initial certificates
 ************************

-Use certbot to aquire initial certificates.
+Use certbot to acquire initial certificates.
 This must be done `before` you run docker-compose, as both bind to port 80 (HTTP).

 .. code-block:: console